Hong Kong Travel Tips - Helpful hints and advice on local destination information

 The peak travel season is from September until December, and it is best to book in advance as finding accommodation at short notice can be almost impossible.
 Although it is fun to visit during major festivals such as Chinese New Year, Hong Kong becomes very busy during these times and accommodation prices can be sky high.

-Although Hong Kong is a pleasant place to explore on foot, taking in the entire city in this way can take some time.
+Hong Kong is a pleasant place to explore on foot, but taking in the entire city in this way can take some time.
 Fortunately, there are plenty of trams and buses available to take visitors around the city.

 Most visitors arrive at the Hong Kong International Airport (HKG), which is the main gateway to this part of the world.
 The airport is situated on Chek Lap Kok Island, which is connected to Hong Kong Island by rail and the journey takes less than half an hour.
 It is also possible to travel from the airport by bus and ferry, while bridges and ferries connect Hong Kong Island with a number of surrounding islands.